NYU-DiffusionMRI/DESIGNER-v1/README.md

 # Designer with Matlab Integration
+This repo is a collection of scripts aimed at wrapping Designer into MATLAB.
+This is done for those more familiar with MATLAB than Python.
+This integration also allows one to use native MATLAB functions such as `for` loops and `dir` to automate processing an entire study.

 ## Depreciation Warning
 ### Warning: This project will be depreciated in favor of pure Python3-based implementation.
 This is being done to minimize setup variations on different systems.
-We encourage users to wait till the end end of September for the planned release of PyDesigner.
+We encourage users to wait till the end of September for the planned release of PyDesigner.

-This repo is a collection of scripts aimed at wrapping Designer into MATLAB.
-This is done for those more familiar with MATLAB than Python.
-This integration also allows one to use native MATLAB functions such as `for` loops and `dir` to automate processing an entire study.

 ## Original README
 The following excerpt is taken from the original designer fork: